rtcharity/resources.eahub.org/content/learn/connect.md

 <a target="_blank" href="https://futureoflife.org/the-future-of-life-podcast/">Future of Life Podcast</a> Ariel Conn from FLI in conversation with prominent researchers, policy experts, philosophers, and other influential thinkers of all kinds.
 Find a complete list of episodes above.

 The <a target="_blank" href="https://podcasts.apple.com/us/podcast/future-perfect/id1438157174/">Future Perfect Podcast</a> studies some of today’s issues with an effective altruist lens.
 The first season investigates a range of problems and interventions, and the second the pros and cons of big philanthropy.

+Many EA organisations have collected their videos on their YouTube channels.
+See this <a target="_blank" href="https://forum.effectivealtruism.org/posts/jNye4h2wmsxfmWcKE/where-to-find-ea-related-videos">EA Forum post</a>, which contains links to many of them.

 <a name="onlinegroups"></a>
 # Online Groups